Anna Steinhouse-Kandelaki: Career

 Steinhouse-Kandelaki's work is characterized by a focus on psychological realism and narrative portraiture.
 Her paintings often reflect her cultural background, incorporating symbolic motifs drawn from Georgian traditions and identity.
 She has cited British artists such as Lucian Freud, John Singer Sargent, and David Hockney as key influences.

 Her first major solo exhibition, Home Away from Home, was held at the Embassy of Georgia in London and explored themes related to the Georgian diaspora.
 Since then, she has exhibited her work in solo and group shows in London, Tbilisi, Lucca, Washington, D.C., and Portugal.
 Her paintings are held in private collections across the United Kingdom, Europe, the United States, Georgia, and the Middle East.

 Personal life

-Steinhouse-Kandelaki lives in London with her family.
+Steinhouse-Kandelaki lives in London with her husband Robbie Steinhouse.
+They have three grown up children.
 She maintains strong ties to Georgia, frequently visiting the country and drawing inspiration from its landscapes and cultural heritage.
 She is the great-niece of Nikoloz Kandelaki, a prominent Georgian sculptor and one of the founders of the modern Georgian sculpture movement and the Tbilisi State Academy of Arts.